oracle-livelabs/spatial-graph/spatial-apex/install-sample-maps-app/install-sample-maps-app.md

 You now have installed and explored the Sample Maps application and data.
 Next you move on to begin creating your own application and maps.

 This concludes the lab.
-You may now proceed to the next lab.
+You may now **proceed to the next lab**.

 ## Acknowledgements

 * **Author** - David Lapp, Database Product Management, Oracle
-* **Contributors** - Carsten Czarski, APEX Development, Oracle
+* **Contributors** - Carsten Czarski, APEX Development, Ramu Murakami Gutierrez, Database Product Management, Oracle
-* **Last Updated By/Date** - Ramu Murakami Gutierrez, Database Product Management, July 2024
+* **Last Updated By/Date** - Denise Myrick, Database Product Management, November 2024